 - Scoop the meringue mixture and place into the piping bag.

-- On a lined baking tray, make small circles with the piping bag to create cookies evenly.
+- On a lined baking tray, make small one-inch wide circles with the piping bag to create cookies evenly.

 - Pipe all the meringue batter onto lined baking trays.